acceleratedscience/openad-model-helm-template/README.md

 ### 2. Configuration

-A few defaults have already been configured for serving models in openad but configure as you wish.
+A few defaults have already been configured for serving models in AISUITE but configure as you wish.

 1. Update the [values](./helm/values.yaml) file with your configuration.